Cavaillon

 Between Avignon (33km) and Aix en Provence (55km).

-Cavaillon, melon capital of the world
+Cavaillon, world capital of melons

 Why is Cavaillon famous for its melons?